 One of my main goals with both of my daughters was to give them as many full feedings as I could to promote growth, a strong milk supply, and better sleep.
 The challenge to accomplish this task is to keep your baby awake long enough for a full feeding.
 This can be especially difficult for newborn babies.

-Here are a few of my suggestions to help your baby stay awake for a full feeding:
+Here are a few of my suggestions on how to get your baby to take a full feeding, even if they’re sleepy:

 Get Out of Bed